Dr. habil. Alexandra Hofmänner

 Alexandra Hofmänner conducts research and teaches in the interdisciplinary field of Science and Technology Studies (STS).

-Her work focuses on pressing questions of our time: How do science and technology function in practice, and how are they shaped by and shape the world around them?
-Who determines which knowledge is created and acknowledged?
-How does knowledge circulate – and under what conditions does it become socially and politically effective?
-These questions underscore the sociopolitical shaping of science and technology in periods of change, when the availability of reliable knowledge is crucial for democratic participation and addressing collective challenges.
+Her work focuses on pressing questions of our time: How do science and technology function in everyday practice, and how do they interact with society?
+Who decides which knowledge is produced and accepted?
+How does knowledge circulate?
+How does knowledge spread, and when does it affect public life and policy?
+These questions highlight the sociopolitical shaping of science and technology in times of change, when access to reliable knowledge is crucial for democratic participation and for addressing collective challenges.

-From 2023 to 2025, she served as a Visiting Professor at RWTH Aachen University and from 2022 to 2025 as Co-President of the Swiss Association for Science and Technology Studies (STS-CH).
+After completing her studies in the natural sciences and earning her PhD at ETH Zurich, Alexandra Hofmänner spent several years implementing research projects in South Africa.
+She has carried out studies for Swiss scientific institutions, federal offices, and foundations, and has served on various commissions.
+From 2023 to 2025, she served as Visiting Professor at RWTH Aachen University and from 2022 to 2025 as Co-President of the Swiss Association for Science and Technology Studies (STS-CH).